kataho/sorted-tab-history/README.md

 Many editors have back/forward navigation feature, meanwhile, there is a small difference between way of ordering items.
 It represents no ideal one in this world.
-Finding the best of your own is the main point of this package.
+To help you to find the best of your own is the main point of this package.

 < picture here >